-Unfortunately, even with all of this, we had a devastating experience where Beau got blocked 3-times within 2 days, resulting in a: we may have to euthanize him, talk from the vet (which I still find unacceptable.)
+Unfortunately, even with all of this, we had a devastating experience where Beau got blocked 3-times within two days, resulting in a: we may have to euthanize him, talk from the vet (which I still find unacceptable.)

-My partner and I scrambled to do all the research we could, while also asking lots of questions to the vet, making sure we had all the information we needed to go forward with such a serious, but important operation.
+My partner and I scrambled to do all the research we could, while also asking lots of questions to the vet, making sure we had all the information we needed to go forward with such a serious, but essential operation.
 So, here’s a little info for you who are interested in getting more knowledge or may be going through a similar circumstance to what we were in.

 What kind of cats generally need this surgery?

 Well, the majority of cats that have recurring UTIs tend to be neutered male cats.
 If neutered too early, a cat’s urinary tract may not develop properly, leading to a smaller urethra.
-Unfortunately, this has been the case for both of our cats and both times we weren’t involved in the decision making or we would have waited a bit longer before getting the procedure done.
+Unfortunately, this has been the case for both of our cats and both times, we weren’t involved in the decision making, or we would have waited a bit longer before getting the procedure done.

 What are some factors for blockages?

 A lot of times, blockages come hand in hand with urinary tract infections, crystals, stones, or “sludge,” while other times, blockages happen due to muscle spasms, which can close off the urethra.

 I’ve tried medications and they’ve worked in the past, why would you suggest this surgery?

 Well, I wouldn’t recommend this surgery for “first-time offenders.”
 In the two years we had Beau, he has gotten about three blockages before the final few leading to the surgery (around the age of 3).
 The medications worked in the past, and Beau had a good stream of urine coming out of him for months, but even with all the advice we got from the vet and the precautions we took, it still wasn’t good enough for him.
 While we can’t necessarily pinpoint why Beau got blocked that frequently, we knew it was time to put the pills down and try something different.